Skip to main content

 Q. Can I try out different ships?

 A. Recently, the process of switching accounts has been complicated, and there have been precedents of malicious destruction of shared accounts, so there is a certain threshold for providing shared accounts.
-If you want to try some ships, ask The One and Only FBI (Discord) or go to Reddit Forum and ask u/Phoenix_Revive to borrow an account.
+If you want to try some ships, ask FBI Davination (Discord) or go to Reddit Forum and ask u/Phoenix_Revive to borrow an account.

 Attention